 - Harper Adams University

-- Royal Agricultural University
+- Royal Agricultural University.

-All land-based engineers need to be committed to continuing professional development (CPD) throughout their careers in order to keep up with developing technologies.
+You'll need to be committed to continuing professional development (CPD) throughout your career to keep up with developing technologies.
 CPD is also a requirement set out by the Engineering Council for chartered engineers.
 Training and events that can aid CPD are offered by the British Agricultural and Garden Machinery Association (BAGMA) and the IArgE.

 After working for five to ten years for a large manufacturing company, it's likely you'll be given the responsibility of managing specific projects or departments.
 You may specialise in design or testing and development, or move into broader commercial areas, such as product development, sales or marketing.

 With smaller employers, opportunities for progression are likely to be limited and career advancement will almost certainly mean moving to another company.

 There are often opportunities to work overseas and, even during the early part of your career, you may be able to work at design and manufacturing sites, which are commonly based in Europe and North America.
 It's also possible to be involved in activities in the developing world, advising on crop failure and production methods.
 There may be work in countries dealing with the impact of war and of natural disasters such as earthquakes and floods.